evergreen-ci/evergreen/docs/02-Test with Evergreen/01-Configure a Project/03-Project-and-Distro-Settings.md

 ### Project Triggers

-Users can specify that commits to another project (the \"upstream\" project) will trigger builds in their project (the \"downstream\" project).
+Users can specify that commits to another project (the "upstream" project) will trigger builds in their project (the "downstream" project).
 Configure triggers in the downstream project from the project configuration page.
-Click \"NEW TRIGGER\".
+Click "NEW TRIGGER".

 Options: